 Weather models also come in different resolutions.
 The higher the resolution, the smaller the grid cell and the easier it is to get precise weather information about the location of your specific farm.

 So, as you can imagine, if you pick the wrong weather model, you will get very inaccurate forecasts.
 What a good forecasting company then does is that they use multiple NWP models and decide on a relevant mix.
-What this means is that they are taking the best weather data and the physics of the model and apply it to your farm in a weighted manner.
+What this means is that they are taking the best weather data and the physics of the model and applying it to your farm in a weighted manner.
 For example 40% from the main and most reliable model, 30% from the secondary model, and 20% from the 3rd model.

 The ranking of the models does not necessarily depend only on absolute accuracy.
 But also on what they bring to the table.
 That is whether they add new information and hence value to the model mix – there is no benefit in adding more of the same.